zulamdat/misc/schemas/vocab/ktp-vocab.md

   "golonganDarah": 0,
 ```

-# golonganDarahValue
+# golonganDarahDetail

-golonganDarahValue represent person blood type match with our enum value
+golonganDarahDetail represent person blood type match with our enum value

 ```
-  "golonganDarahValue": "A"
+  "golonganDarahDetail": "A"
 ```

 # agama